-Sally merely acknowledged that she had not been introduced, and Sproatly became more sure that the situation was an interesting one, when Mrs. Hastings formally presented her.
+Sally merely said that she had not, and Sproatly became more sure that the situation was an interesting one, when Mrs. Hastings formally presented her.
 It was clear to him that Agatha was somewhat puzzled by Sally's attitude.

-As a matter of fact, Agatha, who said that she must have had a cold drive, was regarding the new arrival with a curiosity that she had not expected to feel when the girl first came in.
+As a matter of fact, Agatha, who said that she must have had a cold drive, was regarding the new arrival with a curiosity she had not expected to feel when she first came in.
 Miss Creighton, she admitted, was comely, though she was clearly somewhat primitive and crude.
-The long skin coat she wore hid her figure, but her pose was too virile; and there was a look which mystified Agatha in her eyes.
+The long skin coat she wore hid her figure, but her pose was too virile, and there was a look which puzzled Agatha in her eyes.
 It was almost openly hostile, and there was a suggestion of triumph in it.
 Agatha, who could find no possible reason for this, resented it.

-Sally had remained standing, and, as she said nothing further, there was an awkward silence.
-She was the dominant figure in the room, and the others became sensible of a slight constraint and embarrassment as she gazed at Agatha with unwavering eyes.
-In fact, it was rather a relief to them when at last she turned to Mrs. Hastings.
+In the meanwhile Sally remained standing, and, as she said nothing further, there was a somewhat awkward silence.
+She was the dominant figure in the room, and the others became sensible of a certain slight constraint and embarrassment as she gazed at Agatha with unwavering eyes.
+In fact, it was rather a relief to them when at length she turned to Mrs. Hastings.

 "I can't stop.
-It wouldn't do to leave the team in this frost," said she.
+It wouldn't do to leave the team in this frost," she said.